Health briefs offer quick but comprehensive information about some of the biggest health challenges Tennessee is facing.

 - The infant mortality rate in Tennessee is 6.8 per 1,000 live births.

-- The highest rate of infant mortality in Tennessee is 15.2 in Madison, just north of Nashville.
+- The highest rate of infant mortality in Tennessee is 15.2 in the Jackson-Madison metro region.

 - Shelby County has the second highest infant mortality rate in Tennessee at 8.2.